junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 That doesn't need translation anymore.

-The sound is strange, likely still in Enochian, but the name is non-mistaken.
+The sound is strange, still in Enochian, but the name is non-mistaken.

 *For I am the servant of you, Dean Winchester.*